 Of course, the video went viral on various news outlets, and all eyes were on what would happen next.
 Then, following a "special-called meeting," head coach Pate Harrison submitted his resignation to the Elba City Schools and Elba City School Board, according to The Dothan Eagle.

 Here is a video of the incident on repeat:

 Pate Harrison took over at Elba High School at the start of the 2018 season.
-He complied an 11-4 overall record, including a 3-1 start this year.
-He even guided the Tigers to the Class 1A state playoffs last year.
+He complied an 11-4 overall record, including a 3-1 start last year.
+He even guided the Tigers to the Class 1A state playoffs in his first season.
 However, his tenure as a coach and teacher at the school is officially over.

 So what happened?
 What caused the coach to snap at the young man?
 He wrote a Facebook post explaining after the video surfaced.

 "By now most of you have heard that I embarrassed myself, the Elba football program, and my family.
 In 14 years of coaching I have never truly lost my cool until my own child told me to shut up.
 That is no excuse for me snatching him up, and I apologize to everyone who was there to witness this event.
 I am truly sorry that my actions has put the team in a bind and the extra work on the coaches.
 The program is bigger than any one person and I know the team will continue to be successful."